 In these women, the risk of coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
-The coronary... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , blood clots in the legs Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
+The coronary... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , blood clots in the legs Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more , blood clots in the lungs Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more , and dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more is higher.

 When hormone therapy is used, doctors prescribe the lowest hormone dose that controls symptoms and for the shortest time needed.

 Hormone therapy can include

 A progestogen (such as progesterone or medroxyprogesterone acetate)